gabors-data-analysis/da-coding-rstats/lecture24-random-forest/README.md

-# Seminar 04: Predicting with Random Forest and Boosting
+# Lecture 24: Predicting with Random Forest and Boosting

 ## Motivation